-Financial services (Table 3.6)
+Financial services (Table 3.5)

 Financial services cover financial intermediary and auxiliary services other than those of insurance companies and pension funds.
 They include services provided in connection with transactions in financial instruments, as well as other services related to financial activity, such as advisory, custody and asset management services.
-These services may be charged for explicitly, for example through fees and commissions or implicitly, for example in the price spread offered in market making and foreign currency transactions.
-From the 2008 edition of the Pink Book, financial services also include financial intermediation services indirectly measured (FISIM).
-FISIM represents the implicit charge for the services related to borrowing and lending that are provided by monetary financial institutions and paid for by the interest differential between borrowing and lending rather than by fees and commissions.
-FISIM is exported by UK monetary financial institutions and imported by UK insurance companies and pension funds, private non-financial corporations and households.
+These services may be charged for explicitly, for example, through fees and commissions or implicitly, for example, in the price spread offered in market making and foreign currency transactions.
+Financial services also include financial intermediation services indirectly measured (FISIM).
+FISIM represents the implicit charge for the services related to borrowing and lending that are provided by monetary financial institutions and paid for by the interest differential between borrowing and lending, rather than by fees and commissions.
+FISIM is exported by UK monetary financial institutions and households.
 Prior to the 2008 edition of the Pink Book, the data for FISIM imports and exports were implicitly included as part of earnings on other investment debits and credits within income.